Week of: Monday, November 7th, 2016

 Taking advantage of a workplace gym is a great way to get active.
 The American Council on Exercise suggests the following to get the most out of a workplace gym: schedule exercise on your daily calendar; pack daily workout clothes and get to work early, if necessary; bring toiletries if the gym has showers; ask a co-worker to exercise with you; and keep a clean shirt or fresh change of work clothes at your desk in case you need them.

 Chiropractic: Patients with Modic Changes Respond to Spinal Manipulation.

 Modic change is a term used to describe alterations to the vertebral endplate and body related to spinal degeneration.
 In a recent study, researchers used magnetic resonance imaging (MRI) and outcome data from 44 patients with a cervical disk herniation to evaluate their response to spinal manipulative therapy (SMT).
-The researchers found that even though patients with modic changes reported higher pain and disability than those without signs of degeneration, they still benefited from a course of SMT.
-The findings support the use spinal manipulation in the management of patients with degenerative changes in the spine.
+The researchers found that even though patients with Modic changes reported higher pain and disability than those without signs of degeneration, they still benefited from a course of SMT.
+The findings support the use of spinal manipulation in the management of patients with degenerative changes in the spine.

 Journal of Manipulation and Therapeutics, September 2016

 Wellness/Prevention: Smartphone App Could Be Used to Test for Atrial Fibrillation.

 Researchers tested more than 13,000 adults in Hong Kong for atrial fibrillation (AF) between May 2014 and April 2015 with a smartphone app combined with a hand-held wireless heart rate monitor and detected 101 cases of AF that had not been previously diagnosed.
 Experts report that AF is linked with a heightened risk of stroke, heart failure, and death, and its prevalence is increasing among those over the age of 65.